ProfessorCheeseburger/MyTag-Converter/README.md

 Script to read and categorize MyTag data written by Rekordbox to a files comment field, store categorized MyTag info in an XML, and write MyTags to other fields in the files metadata

-# Disclaimer
-## Use at your own risk.
-I made this for my own use and thought I'd share, I am not responsible for what happens to your data.
-Always have backups before mass editing files.

 ## Features

 - **Automatically Parse and Categorize MyTags**: Automatically parses and categorizes the unorganized list of MyTags that Rekorbox writes to a songs Comments tag